Nutraloaf

-Nutraloaf (also known as meal loaf, prison loaf, disciplinary loaf, food loaf, lockup loaf, confinement loaf, seg loaf, grue or special management meal) is food served in prisons in the United States and formerly in Canada to inmates who have misbehaved, for example by assaulting prison guards or fellow prisoners.
-It is similar to meatloaf in texture, but has a wider variety of ingredients.
-Prison loaf is usually bland, perhaps even unpleasant, but prison wardens argue that nutraloaf provides enough nutrition to keep prisoners healthy without requiring eating utensils.
+Nutraloaf, also known as meal loaf, prison loaf, disciplinary loaf, food loaf, lockup loaf, confinement loaf, seg loaf, grue or special management meal, is food served in prisons in the United States, and formerly in Canada, to inmates who have misbehaved, abused food, or inflicted harm upon themselves or others.
+It is similar to meatloaf in texture but has a wider variety of ingredients.
+Prison loaf is usually bland, even unpleasant, but proponents argue that nutraloaf provides enough nutrition to keep prisoners healthy and helpfully can be served and eaten without utensils, which can be a liability in the hands of unruly prisoners.

+History

+In times of scarcity, whole wheat bread and non-wheat bread have been substituted for white bread, and meatloaf has been substituted for meat.
+This occurred to a great extent during World War I and World War II.
+Common substitute ingredients usually included vegetables (which could easily be grown in home gardens, unlike wheat), other grains such as rye, and food scraps.

+During World War I, the United States donated some of its wheat to its allies.
+To prevent shortage, it asked its citizens to make bread with other grains and starches, such as corn, rice, and potato.

+During World War II, the UK faced food shortages when the Battle of the Atlantic disrupted the food imports it relied upon.
+To minimize food loss and malnutrition, the UK restricted commercial bakers to four fortified whole wheat bread recipes known as National Loaf.
+In contrast with white bread, which removes a substantial portion of the wheat grain during processing, National Loaf maximized the use of the grain, even including husk.
+An overwhelming majority of UK citizens disliked it, preferring white bread.

+Today, nutraloafs are served as a utilitarian, unappetizing meal to prisoners, allowing for basic nutrient and vitamin quotas to be met, often as a punishment.
+The overall legality of forced sustenance based on nutraloafs has been questioned, with some considering it to be a human rights violation.

 Preparation

 There are many recipes that include a range of food, from vegetables, fruit, meat, and bread or other grains.
 The ingredients are blended and baked into a solid loaf.
-In one version, it is made from a mixture of ingredients that include ground beef, vegetables, beans, and bread crumbs.
+One version of the loaf is made from a mixture of ingredients that include ground beef, vegetables, beans, and bread crumbs.
 Other versions include mechanically separated poultry and "dairy blend".